An Early History of numbers 1 to 25 High Street East, Glossop.

 It has not been possible to find out exactly when Hepworth's took the shop but we know it was before 7 July 1905 as the Glossop-dale Chronicle and North Derbyshire Reporter of that date carried the first of several advertisements by the Executors of J. H. Parkinson Ltd (dental services) announcing that they would attend every Friday & Saturday over Hepworth's Tailors, Norfolk Square (sic).
 The services were provided there until the end of September 1909 when the firm started to offer them through the shops of Mrs Large, initially at 79 High Street East and then at 8 High Street East.

 In the Glossop-dale Chronicle and North Derbyshire Reporter of 5 November 1909, Hepworth's advertised a clearance sale starting the next day to enable them to make extensive alterations to extend the premises.
 It may be that the extension took in number 2 Norfolk Street as it appears to have been vacant since James Robinson moved to Jackson's Buildings in September 1903 (see Early occupants of the north end of Victoria Street, Glossop; Jackson's Buildings and its predecessors).
-The last record found of Hepworth's is in Kelly's directory of 1925.

 3/3a High Street East